vortexntnu/software-learning-period/README.md

 You will the be prompted if you wold like to save your changes.
 You can decide weather to save or dicard by typing (N) or (Y).

-If you want to make something executable you can use the "chmod -x" command.
+If you want to make something executable you can use the "chmod +x" command.

 ```
-chmod -x myfile.py
+chmod +x myfile.py
 ```

 If you want to listen to a topic in terminal you can use the "rostopic echo" command.